 The solar panels are then connected with a solar inverter which converts the generated form of DC (Direct Current) electricity by the panels to AC (Alternating Current), a usable form of energy for the household.

 This generated electricity is used in your day-to-day life, and the remaining surge of power goes back to the grid.
 You get power credits in exchange for your contribution in grid energy, and you can choose to use it at night.
 If you don’t have enough credits or generated electricity to power your home, a grid-tied system can always get electricity from the grid, just like how it always worked.

 The difference is you pay way less for the borrowed energy from the grid instead of a massive electric bill like the old times.

-DO Know About Solar Rebates by the Federal & State Government
+Solar Rebates by the Federal & State Government

 We all know solar panels are a great investment towards going green while lowering down your electric bill significantly.
 They are also quite expensive.
 So, to help you transition to a greener energy alternative, the Australian government has taken many initiatives of direct solar rebate and interest-free loaning schemes.

 There is an ongoing federal solar rebate program available now, known as STC (Small-scale Technology Certificate), which is a part of bigger project called RET (Renewable Energy Target).
 STCs can be generated against the amount of energy you will generate via renewable sources such as solar panels instead of using non-renewable sources, which is coal energy for the most part.

 As the electricity that we use from the grid mostly comes from burning coal, the energy retailers are now subjected to pay for their contribution towards GHG (Green House Gas) emissions.
 In short, STCs are generated by the approved solar installers, and an amount is paid by the energy retailers against these certificates per financial quarter.